-[I]n contemporary political philosophy the view that democracy is best seen as government by discussion has gained widespread support . . . .
-There is, of course, the older - and more formal - view of democracy which characterizes it mainly in terms of elections and ballots, rather than in the broader perspective of government by discussion.
-And yet, in contemporary political philosophy, the understanding of democracy has broadened vastly . . . .
-[T]he central issues in a broader understanding of democracy are political participation, dialogue and public interaction.
+South Africa.
+Solomon Johannes (Sampie) Terreblanche, University of Stellenbosch, 8 Rowan Street, Stellenbosch, 7600, central issues in a broader understanding of democracy are political participation, dialogue and public interaction.
 The crucial role of public reasoning in the practice of democracy makes the entire subject of democracy relate closely with the topic that is central to this [i.e. Sen's] work, namely justice.
 If the demands of justice can be assessed only with the help of public reasoning, and if public reasoning is constitutively related to the idea of democracy, then there is an intimate connection between justice and democracy, with shared discursive features.